 Let’s take the Eheim 2262 for example.

-Its supposed pump output is 900 GPH.
+So the Eheim 2262 has a supposed pump output of 900 GPH.

 With everything being equal, after a year of not cleaning it, and a cartridge full of media pads the filter reaches a realistic water turnover of 329 GPH.